 - The pressure point to stop bleeding from a wound in your arm lies between your biceps and triceps on the underside of your upper arm.
 To identify the spot, put your fingers on this point and you will be able to feel a strong pulse there.

 - For a bleeding wound on the leg, apply pressure to the femorali XAssociated with the femur, a bone found in the thigh.
 It is considered to be the longest bone in our body. artery located within the femoral triangle.
 You can find the femoral triangle by placing your hands on the inner side of the upper thigh, bordering the male or female genitalia.

 - Dried Or Fresh Yarrow

 Yarrowi XEurasian having feathery leaves and white or pink flowers.
 This is used for its fragrance and also as a herb. has been traditionally used for its medicinal properties which include wound healing.
 A recent animal study shows that yarrow is effective in healing wounds (2).
-To stop bleeding, you can use either dried yarrow powder or crushed leaves of the plant from your herb garden.
+For bleeding control, you can use either dried yarrow powder or crushed leaves of the plant used in traditional medicine from your herb garden.
 Wash the wound with water and sprinkle yarrow powder or place the crushed leaves and wrap the wound with gauze.
 Alternatively, you can wrap a fresh clean yarrow leaf around the wound to stop bleeding and accelerate healing.
 You can also use yarrow leaves to stop a nosebleed.
 However, don’t use yarrow if you are pregnant (3).

 - Used Tea Bag

 A used tea bag can be reused as one of the most incredible home remedies for bleeding control, especially for healing bleeding gums.
 A study found that green tea extract wrapped in gauze could effectively reduce the bleeding after tooth extraction (4).

 - Aloe Vera Gel